Avoca, County Wicklow: Transport

 Avoca lies on the R752 regional road linking Rathnew with Woodenbridge.
 Bus service to Avoca is provided by Local Link route 183 from Arklow to Sallins.

 There has been some local political pressure to reopen Avoca railway station, from which passenger services were withdrawn on 3 March 1964, almost 101 years after its opening, on the Dublin-Rosslare railway line, on 18 July 1863.

 International relations

 Avoca has a town twinning agreement with Bromham, Wiltshire in England.

+Filming location

+The following films and television shows have been filmed in part at the village or the ruined Avoca mines: